 Dear New Parent,

-So from a mom who takes your pleas for insight seriously, here is what I would really want you to know about parenthood:
+So, from a mom who takes your pleas for insight seriously, here is what I want you to know about parenthood:

-What I want you to know is that from the moment your child is placed in your arms, you will be filled with a love so strong, you may feel unsure as to how to handle it.
-And in that moment, you may find yourself scared as you feel like you are falling.
+I want you to know that from the moment your child is placed in your arms, you will be filled with a love so strong that you may feel unsure how to handle it.
+And in that moment, you may find yourself scared because you feel like you are falling.
 And you are.
 Falling madly in love, that is.
 But don’t let the fall scare you.
 Just embrace it.

 Because that scary and immense love you feel is what will build up your strength for the journey ahead.
 A journey where there is no looking back.
 Only forward.
 Or down at your baby’s face.
 And I guarantee.
 You won’t want to turn away.
 So don’t.
 Just stare.
 They change by the day.
 EVERYTHING else can wait.